bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

    In the context of MCMC, we model the potential energy of this system as :math:`U(q) = \log f(q)` where :math:`f` is proportional to the likelihood times prior as is usually required in MCMC methods.
-With this substition, Equation A.2 is the same form as Equation 11 except a discretized version of it.
-The only thing that the notation hides is that increments of the standard Weiner process :math:`W_t` are zero-mean Gaussians with variance equal to the time difference.
+With this substition, Equation A.2 is the same as Equation 11 except a continuous version of it.
+To see this more clearly, it is important to note that the increments of the standard Weiner process :math:`W_t` are zero-mean Gaussians with variance equal to the time difference.
 Once discretized with stepsize :math:`\epsilon`, this precisely equals our :math:`\varepsilon` sample from Equation 11.

 Stochastic Gradient Descent and RMSProp